Ray-Mangan/DTS-Complete-Streets/README.md

-# DTS-Complete-Streets
+# DTS-Right-of-Way Widths for Planned Street Improvments
-Repository for technical documentation and code related to DTS - Complete Streets Analysis.
+Repository for technical documentation and code related to DTS - Right-of-Way Widths for Planned Street Improvements project.

 Note:
 Input and output datasets are not included in this repository.